yonkahlon/Zenject/README.md

 ## <a id="release-notes"></a>Release Notes

+1.16
+* Removed the word 'ModestTree' from namespaces since Zenject is open source and not proprietary to the company ModestTree.

 1.15
 * Fixed bug with ToSingleFromPrefab which was causing it to create multiple instances when used in different bindings.